SoftDev4Research/4OSS-lesson/_episodes/05-contributions.md

 > #### Time: 10 min
 > Have you ever contributed to a project?
 What did you need to know to
 > contribute to that project?
 Based on your own experience, list the minimum
-> required information someone might require to contribute to your project.
+> required information someone needs to contribute to your project.
 >
 > > ## Outcome
 > >